ivanvorobei/SPPerspective/README.md

 animationConfig.distortionPerspective = 600
 ```

 Both properties allow you configure transform for your view.
-If you don't know which values shoud using, check [exmple app](https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov).
+If you don't know which values shoud using, check use example app ([video preview](https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov)).
 With sliders you can customize it in detail.

 ### Shadow

 Shadow also using configuration.
 Static and animation configs contains shadow property.
-For visual transform use [exmple app](https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov), with it you get fine values.

 #### Blur, Opacity & Color